makerdao/community/governance/votes/Executive vote - May 15, 2025.md

 - Phase one of the MKR-to-SKY upgrade will be executed as described below.
 - Protego will be added to the [Chainlog](https://chainlog.sky.money)
-- A Spark Proxy spell will be executed.
+- A Spark Proxy Spell will be executed.

 **Voting for this executive proposal will place your MKR/SKY in support of the actions outlined above.**